 Continuation of Medical Surgical Nursing I with application of the nursing process to the care of the adult patient experiencing medical-surgical conditions.
 This course provides the student with knowledge in caring for the client with common medical-surgical health problems including health promotion, nutrition and drug therapy.
 Nursing II focuses nursing interventions on the common Medical-Surgical problems in the Neurological Disorders Sensory, Cardiovascular, Renal and GI.
 End of life care [palliative and hospice] will also be introduced.
 PREREQUISITES: NUR 265, NUR 285, PSY 202, BIO 203, NTR 205/300.
 Mode of delivery: face-to-face.
-2 lecture hours, 3 clinical hours, 2 lab hours.
-Summer semester.
+2 lecture hours, 30 lab hours 45 clinical hours.
+Fall, Spring, and Summer semesters.